seerhein-lab/micgwaf/micgwaf-core/src/docs/index.md

 For using the components in a web application, a servlet filter needs to be configured and the page components need to be mounted to specific request URLs.

-micgwaf also supports development of HTML code alongside application development.
+Micgwaf also supports development of HTML code alongside application development.
 For this, a special servlet filter is provided, which renders HTML files as-is, but resolves component references.